Reconsideration of Value Requests

 I just checked your website and glanced at your “clients” tab, Reconsideration request form.
 It pretty well negates all the puffed up hyperbole in your email invitation.

 It is people like you that are the problem, not solutions.
 Do you think a one of two items drop down menu is an adequate reason for asking an appraiser to reconsider their value?
 Do you not see a need to request a full and thorough explanation as to why your clients might be asking for a reconsideration?
-At a minimum didn’t you feel it necessary to offer some specific guidelines and cautions to clients not to engage in?
+At a minimum didn’t you feel it necessary to offer some specific guidelines and cautions to clients not to engage in undue influence during the development of appraisals?

 Do your clients even understand what a material defect is?
 Do they know the difference between relevant comparable (competing) sales as opposed to out of area, or other deficient (not good comparable) high sales?